MicrosoftDocs/quantum-docs-pr/articles/libraries/applications.md

 The quantum computer is used to perform a computationally hard task known as period finding.
 The results from period finding are then classically processed to estimate the factors.
 We review these two steps below.
-#### Period Finding ####
+### Period Finding ###

-Now that we have seen how the quantum Fourier transform and phase estimation work (see [*Quantum Algorithms*](./algorithms.md), we can use these tools to solve a classically hard computational problem called *period finding*.
+Now that we have seen how the quantum Fourier transform and phase estimation work (see [Quantum algorithms](./algorithms.md), we can use these tools to solve a classically hard computational problem called *period finding*.
 In the next section, we will see how to apply period finding to factoring.

 Given two integers $a$ and $N$, where $a<N$, the goal of period finding, also called order finding, is to find the {\it order} $r$ of $a$ modulo $N$, where $r$ is defined to be the least positive integer such that $a^r \equiv 1 \text{ mod } N$.